 This section contains details of acupuncturists whose registration has been suspended pending the investigation or the final determination of a complaint.
 Any practitioner who is subject to a Suspension Order cannot call themselves a BAcC member during the period of suspension.

-This section contains details of acupuncturists who have recently been the subject of a decision by the Professional Conduct Committee and the sanction imposed , together with the paragraph/s of the Code of Professional Conduct (CoP) and/ or Code of Safe Practice (CoSP) breached. .
-The committee has the power to deliver a fine, an admonishment, impose conditions of practice, suspend the acupuncturist's registration for a set period, or permanently remove the acupuncturist's name from the Register.
+This section contains details of acupuncturists who have recently been the subject of a decision by the Professional Conduct Committee and the sanction imposed , together with the paragraph/s of the Code of Professional Conduct (CP) and/ or sections of the Code of Safe Practice (CSP) breached. .
+The committee has the power to deliver a fine (F), an admonishment (A), impose conditions of practice (CP), suspend the acupuncturist's registration for a set period (S), impose a costs order (C) or permanently remove the acupuncturist's name from the Register (T).